 If you live in Phoenix, you probably know that summers here can be very expensive.
-Temperatures can climb as high as 105°, which will send even the most seasoned Phoenicians running for the thermostat.
+Temperatures can climb as high as 105°, which will send even the most seasoned Phoenicians running for the thermostat and may even cause your air conditioner to fire up when left unchecked.
 In this post, we’ll take a look at the average electric bill in Phoenix during the summer.
 We’ll also give you some tips on how to reduce your energy expenditure this time of year.

 Average Electric Bill in Phoenix During the Summer

 According to Electricity Local, Phoenix residents pay an average of 11.96 cents per kWh of electricity.
 As you’ll recall from our post on air conditioner energy consumption, Arizona’s blazing summers play a very large role in that comparatively high figure (see stats from across the United States here).

 With that in mind, it’s not uncommon to see your electricity bill more than double during the summer months.
 According to the U.S. Energy Information Administration, one-quarter of all household energy consumption in the state of Arizona goes towards air conditioning.
 That’s quadruple the national average!

 Unfortunately, however, determining the average electric bill in Phoenix during the summer is tricky given a lack of specific data.
 We can speak empirically, however, having been servicing air conditioners in Phoenix for more than 35 years.
 People living in 2,000 square foot homes (just slightly larger than the city’s average of about 1,600) typically spend within the ballpark of $450 per month during the peak summer months.